Web Page Cannibalization! Discover How to Avoid This Traffic Devourer on Your Site

 Question 4: How can I prevent new pages from causing future cannibalization?

-To prevent new pages from causing cannibalization, ensure you conduct solid keyword research before creating new content and use a consistent internal linking strategy to guide Google on which page is the main one.
+to prevent new pages from causing cannibalization, ensure you conduct solid keyword research before creating new content and use a consistent internal linking strategy to guide Google on which page is the main one.

 Conclusion